chinapedia/wikipedia.abstract.en/Page/Justin_Martyr.md

 A case is also made that the relics of St. Justin are buried in Annapolis, Maryland.
 During a period of unrest in Italy, a noble family in possession of his remains sent them in 1873 to a priest in Baltimore for safekeeping.
 They were displayed in St. Mary’s Church for a period of time before they were again locked away for safekeeping.
 The remains were rediscovered and given a proper burial at St. Mary’s, with Vatican approval, in 1989.[18]

-S._Iusti_M..jpg

 In 1882 Pope Leo XIII had a Mass and an Office composed for his feast day, which he set at 14 April,[19] one day after the date of his death as indicated in the Martyrology of Florus; but since this date quite often falls within the main Paschal celebrations, the feast was moved in 1968 to 1 June, the date on which he has been celebrated in the Byzantine Rite since at least the 9th century.[20]

 Writings

-Iustini_Philosophi_et_martyris_Opera.tif The earliest mention of Justin is found in the _Oratio ad Graecos_ by Tatian who, after calling him "the most admirable Justin", quotes a saying of his and says that the Cynic Crescens laid snares for him.
+The earliest mention of Justin is found in the _Oratio ad Graecos_ by Tatian who, after calling him "the most admirable Justin", quotes a saying of his and says that the Cynic Crescens laid snares for him.
 Irenaeus[21] speaks of Justin's martyrdom and of Tatian as his disciple.
 Irenaeus quotes Justin twice[22] and shows his influence in other places.
 Tertullian, in his _Adversus Valentinianos_, calls Justin a philosopher and a martyr and the earliest antagonist of heretics.
 Hippolytus and Methodius of Olympus also mention or quote him.
 Eusebius of Caesarea deals with him at some length,[23] and names the following works:

 1. The _First Apology_ addressed to Antoninus Pius, his sons, and the Roman Senate;[24]
 2.  a _Second Apology of Justin Martyr_ addressed to the Roman Senate;